Weak Classicality in Coupled N-Level Quantum Systems: Observables based on projective measurements

-This prescription is not {\it ad hoc} for two reasons.
-An extensive study, partly analytical and partly numerical has shown this geometry to be optimal \cite{Mend05}.
-Our own computation confirms that maximal violations occur at this geometry.
-The parameter space is thus rendered one dimensional.

-\section{Computational Complexity}
+\subsection{Computational complexity}

-We have at hand a set of $2^N$ correlations, of which the one corresponding to $f_m=1$ for all $m$ is trivial.
-Furthermore, an overall parity operation on any observable leaves the Bell function intact, leading to $2^{N-1} -1$ independent correlations.
-It is possible that two physically distinct correlations $\mathbb{P}_i,~\mathbb{P}_j$ may yield the same expectation value $C(\hat{a},\hat{b})$.
-Before we identify distinct correlation functions, we quickly examine the computational issues involved in evaluating the elements of the irrep $SU(2)$, the Wigner-$D$ matrices.
+We have at hand a set of $2^N$ multilinears, of which the one corresponding to $f_m=1$ for all $m$ is trivial.
+Furthermore, an overall parity operation on any observable leaves the Bell-CHSH function intact, leading to $2^{N-1} -1$ independent multilinears.
+It is possible that two physically distinct multilinears $\mathbb{P}_i,~\mathbb{P}_j$ may yield the same expectation value $C(\hat{a},\hat{b})$.
+Before we identify distinct correlation functions, we quickly examine the computational issues involved in evaluating the elements of the irreps of $SU(2)$, the Wigner matrices.

-\subsection{The Structure of the Wigner-$D$ Matrix}
+\subsection{The structure of the Wigner-$D$ matrix}

 The elements of the $D$ matrix, occurring in Eq.~\ref{eq:correxp}, do admit an analytic expression for any spin, but their form becomes increasingly complicated to evaluate with increasing dimensions.
-Probing nonlocality analytically also becomes increasingly frustrating, barring some exceptional cases \cite{Peres92}.
-We employ quasi numerical techniques to evaluate the correlation as well as the Bell function.
+Probing non-locality analytically also becomes increasingly frustrating, barring some exceptional cases \cite{Peres92}.
+We employ quasi numerical techniques to evaluate the multilinear as well as the Bell-CHSH function.

 Being irreps of $SU(2)$, the Wigner matrices respect the following symmetries: